1. Overview of Gunsens

 SOS alerts:

-Triggered by pressing the Gunsens SOS Button three times.
+Triggered by pressing the SOS Button three times.
 The SOS Button must be within approximately 50 feet of the associated smartphone to successfully trigger the alert.
 It can activate an alert even if the smartphone is locked.

 Fig. 2-3 Gunsens SOS Button.

-SOS Buttons can be purchased and managed in Settings on the Home tab bar.
+Gunsens SOS Buttons can be purchased and managed in Settings on the Home tab bar.

 3. App Navigation

-The Gunsens App features two tiers of tab bars for handling alerts.
+The Gunsens SOS App features two tiers of tab bars for handling alerts.
 The primary Home Tab Bar provides an overview of active and inactive alerts.
 When a specific alert is selected, the secondary Alert Tab Bar appears, offering detailed options and actions related to that alert.

 Fig. 3-1a The Home Tab Bar.